 But there’s a spoiler in the wind and sea: Red tide.

-People are still going to the beach, though, and cold spells seem to be tamping down the blooms.
 Keep up with the latest red tide news, updated weekly in our Red Tide Report.

 There are plenty of things to do near Sarasota, and we highly recommend bringing your bicycle and riding the paved multi-use Legacy Trail, which runs between Sarasota and Venice, 20 miles south.